avieth/TypeSafeRoute/README.md

 To handle the first route, POSTs to `SaySingleTitle`, we need only to update the map held in some `TVar`.
 The type of our `HTTPHandler` indicates that the request is handled in `Kleisli IO`, which is just `IO` as an `Arrow`.
-It indicates as well that no query parameters are expected, and that an request body of type `Text` is expected.
+It indicates as well that no query parameters are expected, and that a request body of type `Text` is expected.

 ```Haskell